-- Drag sample video clips and backgrounds onto the video or overlay track, - Drag sounds and music onto the audio track.
+- ullet Drag ullet prag ullet onto the video or overlay track, - Drag sounds and music onto the audio track.
 To link a sound clip to a video clip, select it on the Timeline and drag it up, towards the video track until a line appears between the audio clip and the video clip.
 Now, when you move the video clip, the sound will stay in sync.